Debian 8 Setup System

 1. Change SSH Port

 Remove # and change 22 to other port number like 22233.

 2. Add SSH Public Key to Server

 Run ssh-keygen on your machine, and just hit enter when asked for a password.

-Next, add the contents of the public key file into ~.ssh_authorized_keys on the remote site (the file should be mode 600).
+Next, add the contents of the public key file into ~/.ssh/authorized_keys on the remote host (the file should be mode 600).

 This step may need “mkdir .ssh” directory

 3. Disable Password Authentication